Atsushi141/blog/gcp/bq_external_table.md

-# allow_quoted_newlines option at sExternal Table on BigQuery
+# allow_quoted_newlines option at External Table on BigQuery

 When you create an external table from CSV file on BigQuery, better check if any option is missing.